 In many cases, the brain injuries that cause cerebral palsy, cognitive delays, and other co-occurring conditions are preventable.
-If your child has cerebral palsy, with or without a cognitive disability, you may be eligible to take legal action against the doctor that delivered them or the hospital where they were born.
+If your child has cerebral palsy, with or without a cognitive disability, you may be eligible to take legal action against the medical professional that delivered them or the hospital where they were born.

 A doctor can cause or fail to prevent cerebral palsy and other perinatal brain injuries by:

-- Failing to adequately monitor mother and baby during pregnancy, labor, and delivery
+- Failing to monitor mother and baby during pregnancy, labor, and delivery adequately

 - Failure to diagnose medical concerns or possible complications in mother or infant